-- Tech It Out: WICT’s Tech It Out Initiative premiered a decade ago with the goal of creating strong women leaders in technology, while also raising awareness of the vast opportunities for women in STEM careers within our industry.
+- Tech It Out: The WICT Network’s Tech It Out Initiative premiered a decade ago with the goal of creating strong women leaders in technology, while also raising awareness of the vast opportunities for women in STEM careers within our industry.
 We achieve this by partnering with our local chapters as well as SCTE and NAMIC to bring rich educational content and networking activities to build stronger, well connected tech leaders.
 View photos and read a wrap up of past programs here.
 The 2022 program is taking place in November with The WICT Network: Northern California Chapter as our partner.

-- Nomi M. Bergman Fellowship: Named in honor of one of the industry’s most dedicated supporters of WICT and women in STEM, the Fellowship enables a high-potential woman employed by a technology company to experience the strength of WICT’s educational programs and robust professional network.
-The Fellowship recipient embarks on a one-year journey designed to build crucial leadership development skills through WICT’s resources and programs.
-Learn about the Fellowship and this year’s recipient, Corning’s Crystal Daniels Davis, on our website.
+- Nomi M. Bergman Fellowship: Named in honor of one of the industry’s most dedicated supporters of The WICT Network and women in STEM, the Fellowship enables a high-potential woman employed by a technology company to experience the strength of The WICT Network’s educational programs and robust professional network.
+The Fellowship recipient embarks on a one-year journey designed to build crucial leadership development skills through The WICT Network’s resources and programs.
+Learn about the Fellowship and the 2022 recipient, Swetha Srivastava, Network Engineer, Charter Communications, on our website.

-- PAR Initiative: WICT’s biennial survey collects data on women in technology fields in cable, and compares the findings against other industries.
+- PAR Initiative: The WICT Network’s biennial survey collects data on women in technology fields in cable, and compares the findings against other industries.
 Visit the PAR section of our website to learn more.

 - Women in Technology Award: Created in 1995 to recognize and honor top women executives in cable technology, the annual Women in Technology Award is presented in partnership with the Society of Cable Telecommunications Engineers (SCTE) and its global arm, the International Society of Broadband Experts (ISBE), Women in Cable Telecommunications (WICT) and Cablefax.
 The award acknowledges the achievements of an individual who has demonstrated outstanding professional growth while contributing to the advancement of the cable industry.
-This year, Comcast’s Noopur Davis received the award on October 24, 2018, during SCTE•ISBE’s Cable-Tec Expo® in Atlanta, GA.
-Click here to meet Noopur and learn about her background and many accomplishments.
+In 2021, Cox Communications’ Patricia Martin received the award.
+Click here to meet Patricia and learn about her background and many accomplishments.

-- Woman to Watch – Technology: WICT’s Woman to Watch distinction recognizes leaders who show tremendous growth and progression through their professional accomplishments with a strong commitment to their companies and the industry at large.
-Beginning in 2017, WICT added a category to honor Woman to Watch from a technology company.
-This year’s honoree is Leslie Miles from ARRIS, and she received her award during the 2018 WICT Touchstones Luncheon on Monday, October 15 in New York.
-Learn more about Leslie and all of this year’s award winners by visiting our website.
+- Woman to Watch – Technology: The WICT Network’s Woman to Watch distinction recognizes leaders who show tremendous growth and progression through their professional accomplishments with a strong commitment to their companies and the industry at large.
+Beginning in 2017, The WICT Network added a category to honor Woman to Watch from a technology company.
+The 2021 honoree is Reshma Patil Bijoor from Accenture, and she received her award during The WICT Network 2021 Signature Touchstones Luncheon in New York.
+Learn more about Reshma and all of the 2021 award winners by visiting our website.

-In addition to these activities led or coordinated by WICT Global, many of WICT’s chapters also conduct numerous programs, including in-person events and webinars, geared toward promoting gender diversity in STEM fields.
-View the full calendar of WICT Global and Chapter programs on our homepage at www.wict.org.
+In addition to these activities led or coordinated by The WICT Network Global, many of The WICT Network’s chapters also conduct numerous programs, including in-person events and webinars, geared toward promoting gender diversity in STEM fields.
+View the full calendar of The WICT Network Global and Chapter programs on our homepage at www.wict.org.